wfailla/un-orchestrator/orchestrator/README_COMPILE.md

   * a set of libraries needed to compile the un-orchestrator code
   * a virtual switch (either xDPd or OpenvSwitch) as a base switch for our platform
-  * an execution environment for network functions, e.g., KVM for executing VM, Docker, or other.
+  * an execution environment for virtual network functions, e.g., KVM for executing VM, Docker, or other.

 ### Required libraries